MMahdiSetak/CartPoleRL/README.md

 # REINFORCE CartPole Project
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/MMahdiSetak/CartPoleRL/blob/main/LICENSE)

+Harness the power of reinforcement learning to master the classic CartPole balancing challenge.

 ## Description

-The REINFORCE CartPole Project is a reinforcement learning endeavor focused on mastering the classic CartPole balancing task.
-Utilizing the REINFORCE algorithm, an agent learns to balance a pole on a moving cart.
-The agent's learning process and decision-making are powered by a neural network.
-All training results, including hyperparameter tuning, are visualized and logged with TensorBoard, providing insights into the learning journey.
+The project applies the REINFORCE algorithm, enabling an agent to adeptly balance a pole on a cart.
+Underpinned by a neural network, the agent evolves its capabilities, with all training advancements, including hyperparameter fine-tuning, elegantly visualized and logged via TensorBoard.

 ## Prerequisites

-- Python 3.x (developed with 3.10)
+- Python 3.x (tested on 3.10)
 - pip

 ## Installation